 There we have it: The fundamental framework for particle physics that, to this day, still influences physicists based not on "good" science.... but instead, on a few influential men's (subjectively biased) takes on the literal interpretation of their religion.

 So What Does This mean for Science and scientists?

 Well, whatever you want it to mean actually!
-After all, such must be the case when no two human beings perceive or process reality the exact same.
-However, what this does mean across the board is that any human being, scientist or not, who claims to be able to somehow shut off their hormones to be able to objectively view reality outside of their own head, is probably actually more biased than anyone else who will own up to the fact that there is no such thing as objectivity or neutrality.
+After all, such must be the case when no two human beings perceive or process reality the exact same way.
+However, what this does mean across the board is that any human being, scientist or not, who claims to be able to somehow shut off their hormones to be able to objectively view reality outside of their own head, is probably more biased than anyone who will own up to the fact that there is no such thing as objectivity or neutrality.
 Let's face it, it's now scientific fact that human beings just aren't wired in an objective fashion.

 In fact, and based on the overwhelming body of evidence courtesy of Dr. Pert and her contemporaries, both states are scientifically impossible to achieve, and theoretically little more than optical delusions of consciousness of epic, if not epidemic proportions

 If you would like to be counted among those who do, please visit our Services page to learn more about how our scientifically spiritual development services can assist you in your quest, including our Intuitive Spiritual Coaching Program.... and we welcome you to contact us with any questions you might have.